Email FacebookTwitterMenu burgerClose thin

 Attorneys can also be a helpful source of referrals for financial advisors because, while the services they offer might overlap, they’re not identical.
 For example, say that your primary area of focus is estate planning.
 It may be natural to connect with an estate planning attorney who could refer clients to you for financial advice.

-Getting referrals from an attorney may be easier said than done, however, as it could take some time to build up trust.
+Securing referrals from an attorney can take time, however, as you’ll need to build trust first.
 You could start by asking for referrals from attorneys you already know or who are connected to you through someone else in your network, versus complete strangers.

 4. CPAs and Other Financial Professionals

-Similar to attorneys, relationships with certified public accountants (CPAs) can be useful in driving referrals to your advisory business.
+Similar to attorneys, relationships with certified public accountants (CPAs) can be a reliable source of referrals for your advisory business.
 Their clients are already primed to get professional help with their finances from an accountant, so collaborating with an advisor may not be too far of a leap.

 A CPA may also be willing to connect you with other people in their circle who could be additional sources of referrals.
 For example, their network might include bankers, mortgage professionals or insurance agents, all of whom may be willing to refer clients to you.